-At Newtown Psychotherapy and Life Coaching Center, we specialize in working with children, teens, and adults offering individual, couples or family counseling.
-During the pandemic we are seeing clients who are 18 years old and older.
-Our treatment approach is personalized to each unique situation, and provides strategies and support to help clients realize individual and/or family goals.
+At Newtown Psychotherapy and Life Coaching Center, we offer therapy for children, teens, and adults offering individual, couples, and family counseling.
+Our Therapists personalize their treatment to each unique situation and provide strategies and support to help clients realize individual and/or family goals.

 Whether you’re looking for a therapist or life coach, we offer a full range of therapeutic services in a safe, nurturing environment that encourages self-exploration and growth, with the goal of helping you break down the barriers to living a happier, healthier life.